-- a.
-Survey protocol utilized for the 2010 late spring surveys for the project site could be utilized for summer/fall botanical surveys (see Methods section of the URS report titled "Imperial Valley Solar (formerly Solar Two) (08-AFC-5) Applicant's Submittal of Late Spring Botany Report, URS Project No. 27657106.00804", dated June 11, 2010; or the project owner can do the following: - b.
+a.
+Survey protocol utilized for the 2010 late spring surveys for the project site could be utilized for summer/fall botanical surveys (see Methods section of the URS report titled "Imperial Valley Solar (formerly Solar Two) (08-AFC-5) Applicant's Submittal of Late Spring Botany Report, URS Project No. 27657106.00804", dated June 11, 2010; or the project owner can do the following:

 At a minimum, the Applicant shall conduct comprehensive surveys (i.e., 100 percent visual coverage) of the washes, and other lowlands within the Project Disturbance Area to capture the full extent of the washes that will be affected by development in the washes.
 In the intervening uplands (dry areas), surveys shall be conducted to ensure a 25 percent visual coverage.
 Other special or unique habitats associated with rare plants shall also be surveyed at 100 percent visual coverage.
 Transects shall be "intuitive controlled" (per Whiteaker et al. 1998) to ensure a focus on habitat most likely to support rare plants (such as desert washes), rather than on pre-defined, evenly-spaced survey grids.
-In the one-mile Energy Commission buffer areas (outside the Project Disturbance Area), washes and other habitats strongly associated with rare plants shall also be surveyed comprehensively (i.e., 100 percent visual coverage) if they will be affected by development in the washes, but the intervening uplands or habitat not strongly associated with rare plants may be spot-checked or sampled at approximately 10 percent visual coverage.
-The survey coverage or intensity shall be in accordance with BLM Survey Protocols (issued July 2009), which specify that intuitive controlled surveys shall only be accomplished by botanists familiar with the habitats and species that may reasonably be expected to occur in the project area. - 4.
-Documenting Occurrences.
+In the one-mile Energy Commission buffer areas (outside the Project Disturbance Area), washes and other habitats strongly associated with rare plants shall also be surveyed comprehensively (i.e., 100 percent visual coverage) if they will be affected by development in the washes, but the intervening uplands or habitat not strongly associated with rare plants may be spot-checked or sampled at approximately 10 percent visual coverage.b.
+The survey coverage or intensity shall be in accordance with BLM Survey Protocols (issued July 2009), which specify that intuitive controlled surveys shall only be accomplished by botanists familiar with the habitats and species that may reasonably be expected to occur in the project area.

+4. Documenting Occurrences.
 If a special-status plant is detected, the full extent of the population shall be assessed, both onsite and offsite.
 The number of individuals shall be counted (or sub-sampled andonsite shall be recorded using GPS in accordance with BLM survey protocols.
 Additionally, the extent of the population within one mile of project boundaries shall be assessed at least qualitatively to facilitate an accurate estimation of the proportion of the population affected by the project.
 For populations that are very dense or very large, the population size may be estimated in the event of large populations).
-The boundaries of all occurrences shall be recorded with hand-held GPS units of one when populations are very extensive or locally abundant, the survey must provide some basis for this assertion and roughly map the extent on a topographic map.
+The boundaries of all occurrences shall be recorded with hand-held GPS units of one meter or better accuracy and then plotted on aerial photo base maps of a scale similar to that used in the AFC

+(SES 2008a) by simple sampling techniques.
+When populations are very extensive or locally abundant, the survey must provide some basis for this assertion and roughly map the extent on a topographic map.
 All but the smallest populations (e.g., a population occupying less than 100 square feet) shall be recorded as area polygons; small populations may be recorded as point features.
 All GPS-recorded occurrences shall include: the number of plants, phenology, observed threats (e.g., OHV or invasive exotics), and habitat or community type.
 The map of occurrences submitted with the progress reports and final botanical report shall be prepared to ensure consistency with mapping protocol and definitions of occurrences in CNDDB:definition of an occurrence by CNDDB, i.e., occurrences found within 0.25 miles of another occurrence of the same taxon, and not separated by significant habitat discontinuities, shall be combined into a single 'occurrence'.
 The project owner shall also submit the raw GPS shape files and metadata, and completed CNDDB forms for each 'occurrence' (as defined by CNDDB).